The Daily Mail has published a correction over an article which claimed up to 300,000 illegal migrants lived in a single Paris suburb.

 The online article was removed after a Twitter thread by Marwan Muhammad, a former director of the Collective Against Islamophobia in France, alleging more than a dozen inaccuracies in the text went viral.

-The feature was a first-person account from journalist Andrew Malone who spent five days staying in Seine-Saint-Denis – inaccurately named Saint-Denis throughout the article – just outside Paris after a French parliamentary report raised concerns of serious crime in the suburb.
+The feature was a first-person account from a journalist who spent five days staying in Seine-Saint-Denis – referred to as Saint-Denis throughout the article – just outside Paris after a French parliamentary report raised concerns of serious crime in the suburb.

-Filing the complaint, Miqdaad Versi of the Muslim Council of Britain, told IPSO Malone had “misinterpreted what he had seen during his visit to Seine-Saint-Denis to fit a false and damaging narrative”, and that his views had been presented as fact.
+Filing the complaint, Miqdaad Versi of the Muslim Council of Britain, told IPSO the reporter had “misinterpreted what he had seen during his visit to Seine-Saint-Denis to fit a false and damaging narrative”, and that his views had been presented as fact.

 The Daily Mail told IPSO its claim that there are “around 350 known jihadists living in Saint-Denis” had come from comments from an anonymous official who told another publication there were an estimated 30 possible terrorists living in Seine-Saint-Denis, and about 300 extremists who would support them.